brevzin/cpp_proposals/deducing-this.md

 ## SFINAE-friendly callables

-A seemingly unrelated problem to the question of code quadruplication is that of writing these numerous overloads for function wrappers, as demonstrated in [P0826]. `std::not_fn` is specified to behave as if:
+A seemingly unrelated problem to the question of code quadruplication is that of writing these numerous overloads for function wrappers, as demonstrated in [\[P0826\]](https://wg21.link/p0826).
+Consider what happens if we implement `std::not_fn()`, as currently specified:

 ```
 template <typename F>